-Changes in this permit for Outfall #001 include the recalculation of Ammonia as N. See Part VI of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
+Changes in this permit for Outfall #001 include the recalculation of Ammonia and the removal of Oil & Grease.
+See Part VI of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
 Special Conditions were updated with new requirements for submitting discharge monitoring reports via the Electronic Discharge Monitoring Report (eDMR) submission system.